zulip/zulip/docs/user-docs.md

 handful of longer guides.

 The feature articles serve a few different purposes:
-* Feature discovery, for someone browing the `/help` page, and looking at the set of titles.
+* Feature discovery, for someone browsing the `/help` page, and looking at the set of titles.
 * Public documentation of our featureset, for someone googling "can zulip do .."
 * Canned responses to support questions; if someone emails a zulip admin